tdilauro/Simplified-wiki/ThirdPartyTODO.md

 * See also the [basic list of messages](https://github.com/NYPL/Simplified-docs/wiki/ServerSideDesign#api-comparison) we want to be able to send _any_ source of ebooks.

-* The number one requirement is that after 'Checkout', I be able to download the license file and encrypted ebook file for the book I just checked out.
-See, for example, [Overdrive's Checkouts API](https://developer.overdrive.com/apis/checkouts).
-When I check out a book from Overdrive I am given a ["downloadLink" template](https://developer.overdrive.com/apis/download) which gives me the URL to the ACSM license file, which contains the URL to the actual ebook.
+* A successful response from the "Checkout" API must include a link to the ACSM file which can be used to get a license.

+* A successful response from the "Get Patron Circulation" API must include a link to the ACSM file for every checked-out <Item>.
+(This way, a patron can check out a book one one device, then read the book on another device.)

 * 3M cannot serve free previews of books, even if the publisher allows for them.

+* The response for "Get Item Details" should include the following information for an item:
+  * The genre classification (e.g. "Performing Arts / Business Aspects")
+  * The user rating

-* There is no API for getting a book's cover image.
+* There is no entry in the event log when someone releases a hold on a book.

+* Active reservations (a patron can check out a book if they want) do have an entry in the event log, but they disappear once the patron checks out the book or the reservation expires.

+* The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

+<string>The requested resource does not support http method 'GET'.</string>

+(I admit I haven't tested this recently.)

+_Stuff I think we can live without:_

+* What exactly happens when a book becomes available, anyway?
+Is there a notification mechanism we need to know about?
+If so, how can we program that mechanism?

 * Currently all our licenses for a given book are treated as interchangeable.
 But they're not interchangeable.
 Licenses from different publishers have different rules associated with them.
 Individual licenses for a single book may have different expiration dates and different numbers of loans remaining.
 We need the ability to address licenses individually.
 Eventually we would like to assign a patron to a specific license when they check out a book, but just knowing the status of the licenses is good enough to start.
 If we know that five of our ten licenses for a book are about to expire, we want to push the book harder to get as many lends out as possible before it expires.

-* 3M has a genre classification for each book, and tracks user ratings for each book, but doesn't make that information available in "Get Item Details".
-We'd like access to that information.
-If there's any more  bibliographic information about a book that we don't currently get, it would be nice to get that too, but the big ones are classification and rating.

 * Near-real-time usage information.
 3M's event log does a good job, but we would like a callback mechanism to make sure we don't miss especially important events, such as a book becoming available to someone at the head of a queue.

-* There is no entry in the event log when someone releases a hold on a book.

-* Active reservations (a patron can check out a book if they want) do have an entry in the event log, but they disappear once the patron checks out the book or the reservation expires.

-* What exactly happens when a book becomes available, anyway?
-Is there a notification mechanism we need to know about?
-If so, how can we program that mechanism?

 * We want features for advanced queue management.
 Our tech support staff needs the ability to arbitrarily rearrange the queue for a book (e.g. to restore someone's place in the queue if they make a mistake).
 Exposing this behavior through the API will let us write tools for them.
 We also plan to run experiments with non-traditional queues (e.g. making reservations so you know you'll get a book at a certain time) which will require that we take control of all queue activity.
 We're working on getting more specific requirements.

-* The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

-<string>The requested resource does not support http method 'GET'.</string>

 ### 3M Project Requirements (IN PROGRESS)
 **NYPL Library Simplified - Specifications for Integration**